zignut1035/Digitraffic-Maritime-Databricks-Pipeline/README.md

 6. **Runs each data source on its own schedule**, matched to how often the underlying source actually changes, rather than forcing everything onto one refresh cycle

 Each of the three sources is fetched, bronzed, and silvered completely independently — a slow-changing source (sea state) doesn't hold back a fast-changing one (AIS), and a stalled job on one source doesn't break the others.

+The entire job/pipeline definition is deployed as a **Databricks Asset Bundle**, version-controlled in this repository and deployed automatically via **GitHub Actions** — see [CI/CD & Deployment](#cicd--deployment) below.

 ---